TheRacetrack/racetrack/docs/deployment/standalone-host.md

   to skip answering installer's questions and go with the defaults.
 - Edit or remove local setup configuration at `setup.json` and run installer again to reconfigure installation steps.
-- You can use locally installed `racetrack` CLI client after activating venv: `. venv/bin/activate`.
+- You can use locally installed `racetrack` CLI client after activating venv `. venv/bin/activate`.
   It's already logged in and has remote address configured.

 ## Manage